lwjglgamedev/vulkanbook/bookcontents/chapter-01/chapter-01.md

-# Setting Up The Basics
+# Chapter 01 - Setting Up The Basics

 In this chapter, we will set up all the base code required to define a basic rendering loop.
 This game loop will have these responsibilities: constantly render new frames; get user inputs; and update the game or application state.